Image Credit: Josh

-The 'Livestock Water' chapter of Grass-Fed Cattle provides a comprehensive overview of frost-proof cattle water options and energy-free water trough designs, including:
+The 'Livestock Water' chapter of my book, Grass-Fed Cattle: how to produce and market natural beef, provides a comprehensive overview of frost-proof cattle water options and energy-free water trough designs, including:

 With the winter grazing plan in hand and frost-proof cattle water figured out, all that's left to complete your Smart Electric Fence Grid is some pointers about how to build and operate an electric fencing grid that can withstand the rigors of winter...

 (Disclosure: I get commissions for purchases made using Amazon links in my post.)

 And when you're ready to start planning your cattle farm, check out my book: Grass-Fed Cattle: How to Produce and Market Natural Beef.
 Use the links below to explore my book and read reviews on Amazon: